 THE CHURCH OF SARDIS

 The second church we want to bring to your attention is the church at Sardis.
 Sardis means those who escape and we can give this church a very accurate starting date of October 31, 1517, when Martin Luther nailed his 95 theses to the door of the church in Wittenberg, Germany.
 He escaped the perverted teachings of the Catholic Church by contending that salvation is attained not through works, but by grace through faith.
 It marked the beginning of the reformation and the founding of the protestant movement.
 That is all good and well, but if you have ever read some of the writings of Martin Luther you will find that he hated Jews.
 He believed they should be slaves because of their rejection of Jesus Christ.
-Martin Luther suffered from a severe case of replacement theology It may not be as severe, but this theology is still prevalent in almost all the churches of our current day.
+Martin Luther suffered from a severe case of replacement theology.
+It may not be as severe, but this theology is still prevalent in many current day churches.
 Martin Luther’s errant beliefs are echoed in what Christ has to say to the Church of Sardis.

 “Remember therefore how thou hast received and heard, and hold fast, and repent.”
 Here Christ is telling them, “Remember how you have received and heard.”
 IT DOES NOT SAY Remember what you have received and heard as do many of the translations in use today.
 There is a world of difference between remembering “how” and remembering “what.”
 You could go through a whole Bible of things trying to come up with what “what” means, but remembering how can mean but one thing.
 How we received and heard was through God’s chosen people, Israel.
 They are how we “received” the scriptures in which God revealed His appointed times; the Feasts of the Lord which He commanded us to keep forever.
 Without them, we would have no clue as to when to watch for His return.
 He then states “If therefore thou shalt not watch, I will come on thee as a thief, and thou shalt not know what hour I will come upon thee.”